yohasebe/openai-chat-api-workflow/README.md

   brew install pandoc
 ```

-You can check paths to `pandoc` aas follows once it has been installed:
+You can check path to `pandoc` as follows once it has been installed:

 ```shell
 > which pandoc